seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 where $R_{\text{new}}$ is Fighter A's new rating, $R_a$ is Fighter A's pre-fight rating, $K_a$ is the K-factor, $S_a$ is the score, $E_a$ is the win probability, and $Bonus_{Finish}$ and $Bonus_{Championship}$ are the additional bonuses.
 As an example, when Georges St. Pierre fought Jake Shields at UFC 129, St. Pierre's ELO rating was 1855 while Shields's was 1784.
 Therefore, GSP's expected score was 0.6, and as it was a championship fight in a high-tier promotion resulting in a unanimous decision win for GSP, he received the championship bonus but not the finish bonus.
 Using a championship bonus of 6, his new rating would be 1885.

 ## Results
 After creating this dataset, there are so many interesting findings to explore.
+I supply some here, but feel free to ask for specific requests or try things out yourself!

+### Peak ELO Ratings
-I supply a few interesting ones here, but feel free to ask for specific requests or try things out yourself!
-I start out by creating a list of the peak ELO ratings achieved by any fighter in Table 1; this rating could be used as one proxy for the determination of "GOAT status", but capturing sustained success is an important metric too.
+I start by creating a list of the peak ELO ratings achieved by any fighter in Table 1; this rating could be used as one proxy for determining the greatest fighters of all time (GOATs), but capturing sustained success is also an important metric.
+Fedor Emelianenko narrowly edges out Anderson Silva for peak ELO rating by less than four points.
+Both went on historic runs but Fedor holds on to the top spot after notable victories over legends of the sport like Antônio Rodrigo Nogueira (#12) and Mirko Cro Cop (#35).
+Islam Makhachev also cracks the top five peak ratings after his dominant performance over Jack Della Maddalena at UFC 322.

+I speculate that the rise of champion vs champion fights across weight classes, starting in 2016 when Conor McGregor moved up to fight for the lightweight belt against Eddie Alvarez, has contributed to some rating inflation.
+Eleven of the top twenty-one fighters and three of the top five fighters by peak ELO rating have been involved in one of these bouts.
+Henderson is the only fighter to have earned the "double champ" status from this list prior to 2016 (2007 in Pride).

 <div align = "center">